Common sense: Classical philosophical predecessors

-Another link between Latin communis sensus and Aristotle's Greek was in rhetoric, a subject that Aristotle was the first to systematize.
+Roman communis sensus was probably influenced instead by a different term of Aristotle used in his study of rhetoric, a subject that Aristotle was the first to systematize.
 In rhetoric, a prudent speaker must take account of opinions (δόξαι, dóxai) that are widely held.
 Aristotle referred to such commonly held beliefs not as koinaí dóxai (κοιναί δόξαι, lit. common opinions), which is a term he used for self-evident logical axioms, but with other terms such as éndóxa (ἔνδόξα).

 In his Rhetoric for example Aristotle mentions "koinōn [...] tàs písteis" or "common beliefs", saying that "our proofs and arguments must rest on generally accepted principles, [...] when speaking of converse with the multitude".
 In a similar passage in his own work on rhetoric, De Oratore, Cicero wrote that "in oratory the very cardinal sin is to depart from the language of everyday life and the usage approved by the sense of the community."
-The sense of the community is in this case one translation of "communis sensus" in the Latin of Cicero.
+The sense of the community is in this case a translation of "communis sensus" in the Latin of Cicero.

-Whether the Latin writers such as Cicero deliberately used this Aristotelian term in a new more peculiarly Roman way, probably also influenced by Greek Stoicism, therefore remains a subject of discussion.
+Whether the Latin writers such as Cicero deliberately used this Aristotelian rhetoric term in a new more peculiarly Roman way, probably also influenced by Greek Stoicism, therefore remains a subject of discussion.
 Schaeffer (1990) has proposed for example that the Roman Republic maintained a very "oral" culture whereas in Aristotle's time rhetoric had come under heavy criticism from philosophers such as Socrates.
-Peters Agnew (2008) argues, in agreement with Shaftesbury, that the concept developed from the Stoic concept of ethical virtue, influenced by Aristotle, but emphasizing the role of both the individual perception, and shared communal understanding.
+Peters Agnew (2008) argues, in agreement with Shaftesbury, that the concept developed from the Stoic concept of ethical virtue, influenced by Aristotle, but emphasizing the role of both individual perception and shared communal understanding.
 A complex of ideas attached itself to the term, to be almost forgotten in the Middle Ages, and eventually returning into ethical discussion in 18th-century Europe, after Descartes.